University of Health Sciences, Lahore: Overview

 University of health sciences, Lahore is an internationally recognized, student centered research university with a mission of improvement of health care delivery to the populace.
-It regulates and coordinates the activities of medical education, training and research institutions throughout the Punjab.
-It also conducts Medical and Dental College Admission Test (also known as MDCAT) every year for admission in MBBS and BDS degree programs in public and private medical and dental colleges of the Punjab.
+It regulates and coordinates the activities of medical education, training and research institutions throughout Punjab.
+It also conducts Medical and Dental College Admission Test (also known as MDCAT) every year for admission in MBBS and BDS degree programs in public and private medical and dental colleges of Punjab.

 It was placed second in Higher Education Commission (Pakistan)'s national university rankings for 2012 in medical and health sciences universities and eighth in 'Overall Top Ten Higher Education Institutions' category of universities in Pakistan.

 Courses offered

 The university offers graduate level courses in medicine, dentistry, pharmacy, nursing, allied health sciences and biomedical engineering.
 Undergraduate level courses in medicine and dentistry are offered in affiliating campuses only.
-No private university or degree awarding institute (DAI) in the Punjab is allowed to offer the undergraduate degrees in medicine (MBBS) and dentistry (BDS) without affiliation to the University of Health Sciences, Lahore.
+No private university or degree awarding institute (DAI) in Punjab is allowed to offer undergraduate degrees in medicine (MBBS) and dentistry (BDS) without affiliation to the University of Health Sciences, Lahore.

 Status

 University of Health Sciences, Lahore was inaugurated by General Pervaiz Musharraf, former president of Pakistan on October 2, 2002.
 At this university, worldwide-recognized edges and disciplines are offered similar to that in Europe and United States.
 Degrees awarded are recognized by the Higher Education Commission (HEC) and accredited by the professional councils such as Pakistan Medical and Dental Council (PMDC), Pakistan Nursing Council (PNC) and Pharmacy Council of Pakistan (PCP).
 Postgraduate training in medicine and dentistry is affiliated with the College of Physicians and Surgeons Pakistan (CPSP).

-It was awarded “Best Educational Institute in Healthcare” by World Education Congress Asia.
+It was awarded "Best Educational Institute in Healthcare" by World Education Congress Asia.